-In Table 7 we reestimate the model after including an interaction term between regional child care cost and residence in the "high child care provision" areas (Emilia Romagna, Lombardia and Veneto).
+In Table 6 we reestimate the model after including an interaction term between regional child care cost and residence in the "high child care provision" areas (Emilia Romagna, Lombardia and Veneto).
 A likelihood ratio test indicates that this model is preferred with respect to the one without this interaction term.

 Most of the coefficient estimates are relatively similar across the two specifications with a few notable exceptions.
 The child care cost variable interacted with residence in the three region area has an associated coefficient on the probability of using formal child care that is negative and significant, whereas the "main effect" of child care costs continues to be insignificantly different from zero.
 This is consistent with our argument that the price matters only when rationing is not severe.
-Furthermore, the child care costs become relevant in the labor force participation equation, suggesting that higher costs stimulate female work (an income effect), but this effect is reversed and becomes negative in regions where the availability of care services is higher.
 Moreover, the "main effect" of living in the high availability region now becomes significantly different from zero in both equations, showing that a higher availability of child care increases both the probability of working and using child care.
-This could indicate that the main reason that people living in these three regions have higher participation rates and utilization rates of child care is because supply is greater, a conclusion quite consistent with competitive market models.
+This could indicate that the main reason why people living in these three regions have higher participation rates and utilization rates of child care is because supply is greater, a conclusion quite consistent with competitive market models.
+Compared to results from studies from the US, Canada or the UK, which report participation elasticities from -0.02 (Ribar 1995) to -0.8 (Averett et.al.
+1997), the price of child care elasticities of our study are located at the lower end of the range.
+The relatively smaller elasticities might essentially reflect the fact that, since child care facilities are more subsidized in Italy (as in Germany) relatively to the UK.
+For instance, while in Germany the average hourly child care expenses by child (in Euro) is about 0.76 euro, for Italy parents pay about 1.45 euro per hour, while in the UK the average fees are about 0.96 pounds per hour.12 Another explanation has to do with the limitation of hours in child care as well as with the low availability of part time.